GoogleCloudPlatform/datacatalog-tag-engine/migrate/clone_retire_how_to.md

 #### Migrating to Dataplex Aspects

-Tag Engine simplifies your migration from Data Catalog tags to Dataplex aspects.
-Through Tag Engine v3, you can clone your existing tags into aspects without the need to make changes to your tag configurations.
+Through Tag Engine v3, you can clone your existing tags into aspects without the need to make changes to your tag configurations in Tag Engine.
 You can also retire your tags once you no longer have a need for them.
-This is done by preparing a `mappings.yaml` and setting parameters the `clone_tags` and `retire_tags`.
+This is done by preparing a `mappings.yaml` and setting the parameters `clone_tags` and `retire_tags` in your `tagengine.ini`.

+What does `cloning` mean?

+When you run a Tag Engine job against a Data Catalog config and `clone_tags` is on, Tag Engine creates an equivalent config for aspects from the existing tag config.
+This works for dynamic table, dynamic column, and import configs.

+What does `retiring` mean?

+In addition to cloning, there is a second parameter `retire_tags` that lets you stop creating Data Catalog tags when running a Tag Engine job.
+When set to True, this parameter creates only the aspects, not the tags in Data Catalog.
+This means that you can migrate to using aspects without changing your Tag Engine scripts.

-Follow the steps below to put this into effect in your Tag Engine deployment.
+Follow the steps below to put this into effect in your Tag Engine v3 deployment.

-1. Create an aspect type in Dataplex for each tag template that you want to clone.
+1. Create an aspect type in Dataplex for each tag template that you wish to clone.
 Make sure that the fields in your aspect type match the ones in your tag template.
+They don't need to be called the same, but they should of the same type.
+For example, a string field in a tag template should map to a string field in an aspect type.

-2. Open the existing `mappings.yaml` and edit the contents of this file based on your mappings.
-The default `mappings.yaml`, which is located in the `migrate` directory, is meant for you to modify.
-The contents of the file show you how to specify the mappings.
-For convenience, they are copied below:
+2. Open the default `mappings.yaml` in the current folder (`migrate`) and edit the contents of this file based on your own tag template mappings.
+The examples that came with the repo are only meant to serve as a template so that you will know the desired structure of the mappings.
+For convenience, I have copied the sample mappings below:

 ```
 mappings: